Flank/simple-flank/README.md

 }
 ```

-add your firebase credentials to the rootproject as `ftl-credentials.json`
+add your firebase credentials to the rootproject as `ftl-credentials.json` or authenticate with your Google Account with `./gradlew flankAuth`

 That's it, run `./gradlew flankRun` and get the results.